Friday, August 23, 2024

 Whole Latte Love

 Unfortunately, if you don't already subscribe to the newsletter, it's too late to download these.
-But I'd still urge to subscribe as soon as possible because the next four Free Read Fridays will also cover five free perusal scripts.
+But I'd still urge to subscribe as soon as possible because the next four Free Read Fridays will also offer five (or more) free perusal scripts.

 Pioneer calls it their Five-for-Five, and I think it's a fantastic deal.
 Where else can you get 25 perusal scripts--a $200 value--for free?
 The themes they'll be offering are Halloween shows, murder mysteries, fairy tale courtroom comedies, and contest pieces.